* Tesla higher after Model 3 gets approval for production

 The Institute for Supply Management’s U.S. factory activity for June is expected to have increased to a reading of 55.1 from 54.9 in May.
 The data is expected at 10 a.m.
 ET.

 U.S. construction spending is likely to have rebounded 0.2 percent in May from a 1.4 percent dip recorded in April.

-Shares of Tesla were up 2 percent after the luxury electric-car maker said it would deliver its mass-market Model 3 sedan to first 30 customers on July 28.
+Shares of Tesla were up 2 percent in premarket trading after the luxury electric-car maker said it would deliver its mass-market Model 3 sedan to first 30 customers on July 28.